matt2313/compilerConstruction/doc/basicSyntax.md

 # Basic Syntax

-Every line in MattC must consist of any number of expressions, each followed by a semicolon (`;`).
+Every program in MattC is a list of functions seperated by newlines.
+Every statement in MattC has to end with a semicolon (`;`).
 Whitespace and comments can be used to seperate keywords and identifiers, but are otherwise ignored.

 ## Whitespace
 Any space (` `), tab (`\t`), or new line (`\n`) is treated as whitespace, and will be ignored by the compiler.
 The compiler will see